 The reason I have put it as a disadvantage to homeschooling an only child is that currently most of his friends are in the public school system, so the minute they have a day off from school (it seems like every 5 minutes!) he is desperate to go out and play, and not do his homeschool work!

 Ok so I have shared with you why homeschooling an only child is awesome (well in fact homeschooling any number of children is awesome!)
-I just wanted to share with you some ways you can socialize your child.
+I just wanted to share with you some ways you can socialize with your child.

 These are the most common questions I am asked: